Robert Staughton Lynd: First Middletown study

 In 1924 Robert and Helen Lynd moved to Muncie, Indiana, to begin an eighteen-month study of daily life in this Midwestern community.
 The Lynds and their three-person staff primarily observed the social lives of the city's inhabitants.
 The study compared life in Muncie in 1890 to Muncie in 1924, with the goal of measuring the effects of the Industrial Revolution on American life.
-The Lynds coauthored Middletown: A Study in Contemporary American Culture (1929) describing the details of their research in Muncie.
-It was the first sociological study of an American community and a classic work in the field.
+The Lynds co-authored Middletown: A Study in Contemporary American Culture (1929) describing the details of their research in Muncie.
+Following a functionalist approach, it was the first sociological study of an American community and a classic work in the field.

 Middletown was an immediate success, receiving positive reviews in The New York Times and New York Herald Tribune, and launched the academic career of both Robert and Helen Lynd.
-Reviewers "praised its careful research and its scientific character," but the book's popularity was due to the coauthors' explanations of American life.
+Reviewers "praised its careful research and its scientific character," but the book's popularity was due to the co-authors' explanations of American life.
 Not all the reviews were positive.
 The book was strongly criticized for its failure to include a variety of racial and ethnic experiences.
 Instead, the Lynds focused on the city's white and predominantly Protestant community.